Music Ministry

 Choir

-Choir rehearses at 7:00 pm on Wednesdays.
+Choir rehearses at 7:00 pm on Thurssdays.
 Please contact Dr. David Crean, for more information.

 We gather the Festival Choir for special services, including Christmas Eve, Easter, and Choir Sunday.
 This choir is comprised of the Adult Choir and those who would like to sing but whose schedules prohibit them from singing regularly.
 If you like to sing and cannot sing every Sunday, consider augmenting our choir for these special feast days by joining the Festival Choir.